Raid on Jifjafa: Approach

-Scott's force left the on the raid just after 14:00 11 April 1916.
+Scott's force left for the raid just after 14:00 11 April 1916.
 Adopting the normal cavalry or mounted force procedure they rode for fifty minutes then, to rest their mounts, walked for the next ten minutes every hour.
 They rested at 17:00 to feed the animals, starting out again at 19:30, they eventually halted that night at the Wady um Muksheib at 22:30.

 The next day the force started out at 07:30 heading for a known water source, reconnoitred earlier in the year by a patrol from the ANZAC Mounted Division.
 The horse mounted troops arrived there at 11:20, but the slower camels did not arrive for another two hours.
 While waiting for the camels, patrols were sent out to look for signs of any Bedouin activity and water sources.
 The force set out again this time on a bearing of north-north-east, until coming to a halt at 02:30 13 April 8 mi from the well.
 This camp would be their forward operating base where the Royal Engineers Wireless Section and the camel transport would wait, while the light-horsemen carried out the attack.
 The raiding force left three hours later reaching Hill 1082 at 07:30.
 Here they halted waiting for a RFC reconnaissance aircraft to check the well.
 The aircraft appeared thirty minutes later and dropped a message saying the way ahead was clear.
 During this period the force also, in connection with the secondary part of their orders located several sources of water, in the region of 51,700 impgal.
 Setting out again the raiding force established their base at Hill 1080, just out of view of the Jifjafa well.
 The RFC reconnaissance had reported that the wells inhabitants took cover whenever an aircraft appeared.
 So it was believed a hostile force still occupied the well and the attack was planned for the next day, 13 April at 09:00.